Mingding Doctrine

 1. Some sheep have experienced many of God's graces, but when we deal with their flesh, they become anxious, and sometimes they cannot hear the word of God, are unwilling to leave, and cannot move forward.
 How should we pastor in this situation?

 2. In the process of pastoring, dealing with people's bad habits will inevitably cause conflict.
 Sometimes, even if there is no conflict, we have to create conflict.
-Can the teacher talk about how to create conflict, manage conflict, and transform conflict?
+Teacher, can you talk about how to create conflict, manage conflict, and transform conflict?

-1. Through the study of this lesson, I have learned how to establish a loving pastoral relationship with the person being pastored, which is to serve with the heart of a father and mother, weeping with those who weep.
-Then the teacher also said that pastoring should learn to deal with people's problems.
-I don't think this point is very easy to grasp.
-A sister is very enthusiastic about serving her father and often writes in her notes about how she pays the price to serve her father.
-She also often runs outside to serve brothers and sisters in other churches, but when it comes to dealing with her own problems, she often sits on the bed and prays during prayer meetings, and then falls asleep.
+1. Through the study of this lesson, I have learned how to establish a loving pastoral relationship with the person being pastored, which is to serve with the heart of a father and mother and to weep with those who weep.
+Then the teacher also said that pastoring requires learning to deal with people's problems.
+I feel that this point is not easy to grasp.
+A sister is very enthusiastic about serving her father and often writes in her notes how she pays the price to serve her father.
+She also often runs outside to serve brothers and sisters in other churches, but when it comes to dealing with her own problems, she often sits on the bed and prays during prayer meetings and then falls asleep.
 Teacher, is this person playing games?
-This sister hopes that I can serve her father, but her father has always loved the world and is unwilling to believe in God, so the situation keeps repeating.
-I don't think serving in this way is effective.
-How can we weep with those who weep while dealing with this sister's bad habits?
+This sister expresses the hope that I can serve her father, but her father has always loved the world and is unwilling to believe in God, so the situation is constantly repeating.
+I feel that serving in this way is also ineffective.
+So I would like to ask the teacher, how can we both weep with those who weep and deal with this sister's bad habits in this situation?

 (1:32:30)

 1. The person being pastored has gone to the hospital because of a serious illness.
-In this situation, what else do we need to do besides caring and greeting them?
+In this situation, what else do we need to do besides showing concern and asking about their well-being?
 (Xuelian)

 About Lack of Understanding

 1. About lack of understanding.
-A sister often listens to sermons, but her understanding is never clear.
-For example, she keeps staring at whether her husband is reading the Bible or praying.
-If he reads, she is happy.
+A sister often listens to sermons, but she never seems to understand.
+For example, she keeps an eye on whether her husband is reading the Bible and praying.
+If he does, she is happy.
 How should we teach this type of person?
 (Jidian)

 Healing and Deliverance

-1. Teacher, I am very selfish and indulge in the flesh, but I really want to be a serious person who pays the price to serve.
+1. Teacher, I am very selfish and indulgent to my flesh, but I really want to be someone who is serious and willing to pay the price to serve.
 The biggest challenge is sleep.
-Sometimes after going to bed late, I am very energetic the next day and my faith is increased.
-Sometimes my head is dizzy and my body is uncomfortable, so I indulge in the flesh again, and then I blame myself.
-The pastor said that we should have a developmental perspective and look at the trend of our growth, but I have not been able to implement this point.
+Sometimes after staying up late, I feel very energetic the next day and my faith is increased.
+Sometimes my head is very dizzy and my body is uncomfortable, so I indulge my flesh again and then feel guilty.
+The pastor said that we should have a developmental perspective and look at the trend of our growth, but I have not been able to put this into practice.
 I always feel that this is accepting my sin.
 Teacher, should I put down these messy thoughts and believe that God will definitely help me?

 Pastoring Children